pharmaledgerassoc/eth-adapter/README.md

 - Compare the number of anchors in the exported file with the count returned by the API endpoint http://localhost:8080/totalNumberOfAnchors (assuming this is the port-forwarded address)

 2. Verify Import Success:
+#### For Blockchain Storage:
 - After importing data to the destination blockchain, run another export to a separate file
 - Compare the original and new export files to ensure the number of anchors matches
 - This verification confirms that the data was accurately transferred to the destination blockchain

+#### For Filesystem Storage:
+- Verify that each anchor ID has been correctly base64 encoded as filename
+- Check that file contents match exactly with the original anchor values
+- Confirm the number of files matches the number of anchors in the source JSON file

 3. Final Integration Test:
 - Copy the ePI app data to the destination blockchain system